combinePeaksData() aggregates provided peak matrices into a single peak

 matrix from peak groups that contain a peak from one of the input spectra,

-which can be specified with parameter main
+which can be specified with parameter main.
+Thus, if e.g. main = 2 is

 specified, only (grouped) peaks that have a peak in the second input matrix